LiuYuancheng/ChatGPT_on_CTF/doc/testCases/shell_shock.md

 ![](../img/testCases/shellshock/q2_1.png)

-If he is very lazy and ask which cmd or how to use curl with the result to capture the flag, ChatGPT will show him it can not  provide instructions on how to attack a web server because of ChatGPT issue such as below.
+If he is very lazy and ask which cmd or how to use curl with the result to capture the flag, ChatGPT will show him it can not  provide instructions on how to attack a web server because of ChatGPT policy issue.(As shown below)

 - AI-LLM answer: